Lake Texoma Fishing Reports

 Report by John Blasingame, Adventure Texoma Outdoors.

-Striped bass fair on live shad, shad, and topwater lures around channels, creek channels, and points.
-Blue, channel, and flathead catfish fair on chicken liver, cut bait, dough bait, live shad, PowerBait, and punch bait around channels, coves, docks, main lake, points, and river mouth.
-Crappie fair on caddis flies, grubs, hair jigs, minnows, and nymphs around brush structure, coves, docks, points, and standing timber.
+Texoma: February 9.
+Elevation is normal and stable, water temperature 57°F and clear (Current lake level). ) Striped bass good on flukes and live shad around channels, flats, main lake, and points.
+Blue, channel, and flathead catfish good on cut bait, dough bait, live shad, and punch bait around channels, coves, docks, points, river channel, and river mouth.
+Flathead catfish and crappie fair on caddis flies and jigs around brush structure, coves, docks, and timber standing.

 Bighead and silver carp were first brought to the U.S. in 1973 and have since overtaken many Mississippi River drainage waterways.
 Anglers can help protect Lake Texoma waters from invasive species by not releasing carp back into the water and reporting bighead and silver carp catches to the Oklahoma Wildlife Department or the Texas Wildlife Department.